tarof429/stuckathome/golang/README.md

     }
 ```

-Without the conditional statement, we can write an infinite loop.
+Without the conditional statement, we will end up with an infinite loop.
+It is up to the programmer to break out of the loop.

 ```go
 	i := 0